5 Most Expensive Vinyl Records Ever Sold | Beatles, Lennon, Elvis, Wu-Tang Clan

 5 Most Expensive Vinyl Records Ever Sold

 Vinyl records are making a comeback among the youngest generation of music listeners, and the hobby of collecting classic records isn’t as cheap as it may seem.
-Listeners may still be able to find 50-cent records in the bargain bin of a local thrift store or at the yard sale down the street, but a mint-quality LP typically costs between $15 and $25 a pop.
+Listeners may still be able to find 50-cent records in the bargain bin of a local thrift store or at the yard sale down the street, but mint-quality LP typically costs between $15 and $25 a pop.

 Of course, for the serious collector, high-end collectable classic records can get expensive fast.
 Statista recently compiled a list of the most expensive vinyl records in the world.
 Here’s a rundown of the top five: